-Behavioral interviews are based on the premise that ferreting out the best job candidates to hire can be accomplished by first examining their past performance and behaviors with previous employers.
+Behavioral interviews are based on the premise that finding the best job candidates to hire can be accomplished by first examining their past performance and behaviors with previous employers.

 Employers know this, but they probe with this line of questioning anyway – and even go so far as to ask weird questions of job candidates too.

 Some of the best job candidates for behavioral interview questions are those who have evidence of their performance.
-For example, a manager or executive can provide specific details pertaining to revenue, profits, clients obtained, and so on.
-In these instances, employers can verify select information given by a new hire once the background check is underway.
+For example, a manager or executive can provide specific details about revenue, profits, clients obtained, etc. In these instances, employers can verify select information given by a new hire once the background check is underway.

 How do you prepare answers for a behavioral job interview?

 START BY THINKING S.T.A.R.

 Behavioral interview questions generally cover these main areas: